naman9271/FinBridge/README.md

 ## Deployment

-Fihub is deployed and can be accessed [here](https://fihub.vercel.app/).
+FinBridge is deployed and can be accessed [here](https://FinBridge.vercel.app/).